makersacademy/rps-challenge/README.md

 - MVP1 - Unformatted playable game in the browser

-- MVP2 - Formatted playable game in the browser

-- MVp3(a) - Multiple marketters can sign in, be shown their names, select rps and be shown the winner.
+- MVp2(a) - Multiple marketters can sign in, be shown their names, select rps and be shown the winner.
 In the terminal.

-- MVp3(b) - Multiple marketters can sign in, be shown their names, select rps and be shown the winner.
+- MVp2(b) - Multiple marketters can sign in, be shown their names, select rps and be shown the winner.
 In Browser

-- MVP3 - Multiplayer formatted playable game in browser.
+- MVP2 - Non formated multiplayer in the browser

-- MVp4(a) - Game logic expanded to RPSLS.
+- MVp3(a) - Game logic expanded to RPSLS.
 In terminal.

+- MVP3 - Multiplayer playable RPSLS game in browser.

-- MVP4 - Multiplayer formatted playable RPSLS game in browser.
+- MVP5 - Multiplayer formatted playable RPSLS in browser.

-- MVP5 - Multiplayer formatted playable RPSLS game on the web.
+- MVP5 - Multiplayer formatted playable RPSLS on the web.

 ##Domain Design##